How selling gold from Louth by post works

 Before your gold or silver is posted, a few clear pictures let us give you an honest quick indicative figure and point out anything you should know.

-From a good photo we can usually read the hallmark and any assay office mark, spot carat or fineness stamps such as 375, 750, 916 or 925, judge approximate size and weight against a coin or ruler, and tell whether an item looks solid or plated.
+From a good photo we can usually read the hallmark and the mark of the assay office that tested the piece.
+We can spot purity stamps such as 375, 750, 916 and 925, which stand for 9ct, 18ct and 22ct gold and for sterling silver.
+We can judge approximate size and weight against a coin or ruler, and tell whether an item looks solid or plated.
 Marks like "GP", "rolled gold" or "EPNS", or base metal showing through worn edges, usually mean plating.
 Set stones, clasps and non-gold fittings are not precious metal, so we explain separately how they affect the value.

 Valued on fact, not estimate

-Your valuation rests on what can actually be measured: the purity an XRF assay confirms, the weight a calibrated scale records, and the live precious-metal rate at the time of assessment.
+Your valuation rests on three things we can measure.
+An XRF assay confirms the purity, a calibrated scale records the weight, and the live precious-metal rate on the day sets the price.
 It is all shown to you in writing first.
 XRF testing explained covers how the assay works.

 What happens to a LN-postcode parcel after you post it